Full course description

 - To acquire skills in applying its analytical tools to real-life economic problems.

+Recommendations: Statistics 1/Introduction to Statistical Methods and Data Analysis (Quantitative Methods) and Principles of Economics.
 Students taking this course should be prepared to use and manipulate basic mathematical expressions.
 A good knowledge of the analysis of common functions and their derivatives will be an asset for the course.